When the Jews had to flee - Citywalk in Gilleleje - October ´43

 - Gilleleje Church, the roof space of the church

 After the panic at the harbour, about 60 Jews are hidden in the church attic in Gilleleje.
-The Germans come with machine guns, search the church and lead the Jews to the Horserød prison camp.
+The Germans came with machine guns, searched the church and led the Jews to the Horserød prison camp.

 - The old parish hall, 53 Østergade

 This is where the trip ends.
-See the special exhibition about October 1943 at the museum Skibshallerne.
+See the special exhibition about October 1943 at the Skibshallerne museum.
 Note!
 If you take a picture of one of the memorial plaques, you get a DKK 15.- discount on admission to the museum.